 March 1st 2018, Deborah Mullins, Kathryn Portelli and Marianne Bradman started Art on Piper Inc in Kyneton to showcase the artworks of locals.
-By April 1st, we had 18 renting exhibitors, a monthly changing guest artist in a brightly lit feature room and a patron supporting our plans.
+By 2020, we had 23 renting exhibitors plus a monthly changing guest artist in a brightly lit feature room and a patron supporting our plans.

-Kathryn sells jewellery, small murals, Thunder Eggs (suitable for outdoors) plus gift boxed legging/pendant pair ups.
+Kathryn sells jewellery, small hanging murals, chessboards, Thunder Eggs (suitable for outdoors) plus a separate display of gift boxed legging/pendant pair ups which are added to regularly.
+SEE SHOP

 September saw a black, white and red theme and 'We Love Australia' showcased a native colour scheme

 as the theme with mosaics in sculptures and wall hangings.
-Rosalicious is an 18 piece wall art work.
+Safe Passage plaques contain gemstones.

-Creatures Great and Small showcased a few animals and Autumn 2019 was colourful and a bit earthy.
+Creatures Great and Small showcased a few animals and more recently, artworks are displayed here.

-'Fertile Seeds' is the latest public art installation, the first using stoneware pottery discs as a feature.
+'Fertile Seeds' is a Melbourne public art installation, the first using stoneware pottery discs as a feature.

 Mercy Hospital in Heidelberg commissioned the 3.5m mural for their new childrens' playground.